 Students who have not been registered for at least one graduate credit hour at UC that contributes to degree requirements (as determined by the graduate program) in an academic year (fall-summer) are considered inactive.
 Reinstatements are available to students who have been inactive for less than three academic years.
 Students who have not been enrolled for any credits in their graduate program for three or more consecutive academic years are not eligible for reinstatement and must apply for readmission to the university.
 (See Readmission.)

 A reinstatement fee equal to the current tuition for one graduate credit for each of the unregistered years up to a maximum of 3 years is assessed and communicated to the student via an approval letter.
 Reinstatement fees are due 2 weeks after formal approval.
 A service block may be added to a student's account blocking registration until the reinstatement fee is paid.

-Petitions for reinstatement and extensions must be received by the Assistant to the Associate University Dean in the Graduate School Office no later than 3 weeks prior to graduation for the student to be certified for graduation in that semester.
+If a student wishes to be reinstated so they can graduate without taking any further classes, petitions for reinstatement (and extensions) must be submitted in GradTracker no later than 3 weeks prior to graduation for the student to be certified for graduation in that semester.
 Petitions received after this time will not be approved in time for graduation that same semester.
 Late petitions will be held through the next processing period and a decision will be granted in time for the next graduation.